mkalioby/django-mfa2/README.md

    MFA_QUICKLOGIN=True        # Allow quick login for returning users by provide only their 2FA MFA_HIDE_DISABLE=('FIDO2',)     # Can the user disable his key (Added in 1.2.0).
    MFA_OWNED_BY_ENTERPRISE = FALSE  # Who owns security keys
+   PASSWORD_HASHERS = DEFAULT_PASSWORD_HASHERS #Comment if PASSWORD_HASHER already set
+   PASSWORD_HASHERS += ['mfa.recovery.Hash']
+   RECOVERY_ITERATION = 350000 #Number of iteration for recovery code, higher is more secure, but uses more resources for generation and check...

    TOKEN_ISSUER_NAME="PROJECT_NAME"      #TOTP Issuer name